david30-maker/ruby_practice/README.md

 # ruby_practice
-It is about authetication in ruby and how user can  find a city code.
+It is about authentication in ruby and how users can  find a city code.
-- This readme.d needs to be update
+- This readme.d needs to be updated